 First, I put my ear to the ground.
-Actually first, I ran away screaming.
+Actually first, I buried it away for later contemplation.
 I needed a new course to teach like I needed another hole in my head.
 Then I resigned myself to it, remembering that I cherish the process of helping students puzzle through their projects.
 But how to teach this?

 I talked to students who had taken 602 in the past, and to students who were about to take it.
 And I recalled the many conversations I had with students about the course over the years, including as our program’s Graduate Advisor.
 The biggest takeaways from these conversations were this: